bcsaller/juju-compose/README.md

 It should be enough to give you an idea how it works.
 In order for this example to run you'll need to pip install bundletester as it shares some code with that project.

+TODO:
+- lint about methods in base layer not provided/extended in lower layers
+- support for loading interface stubs
+- Pluggable directives